Selling your business: your responsibilities

 You can use the online form to tell HM Revenue and Customs (HMRC) that you’ve sold your business.
 It covers both Self Assessment and National Insurance.

 You can also call HMRC’s National Insurance helpline to cancel your Class 2 National Insurance contributions.

 If you’re registered for VAT, you may be able to transfer the VAT registration number to the new owner.

-You may have made a Capital Gain when selling your business (eg the money you get from the sale, or assets from the business that you keep).
+You may have made a capital gain when selling your business (for example the money you get from the sale, or assets from the business that you keep).

 If this means you need to pay Capital Gains Tax, you may be able to reduce the amount by claiming Entrepreneurs’ Relief.
 You may also be able to claim other reliefs.